andeerlb/gof-playground/README.md

 legends:
-✅ - Finished
+✅ - finished
-❌ - Not started
+❌ - waiting
-🕞 - In progress
+🕞 - in progress

 # Gangs of Four playground